 However, many runners prefer running without music.
-This way they can concentrate on running fundamentals, such as their breathing or pace.
-Music simply distracts them.
+This way, they can concentrate on running fundamentals, such as their breathing or pace.
+Music distracts them.
 They prefer being present and aware of their surroundings.
 They argue that running without music is more appealing to their emotions.
 However, we cannot ignore the extensive studies on the beneficial effects of music while running.
-These show that music increases concentration, reduces the impression of effort, and provides ongoing stimulus.
-An upbeat tempo song increases the activity in the ascending reticular activating system, which leads to faster efforts with less realized effort.
+These show that music increases concentration reduces the impression of effort, and provides the ongoing stimulus.
+An upbeat song increases the activity in the ascending reticular activating system, leading to faster efforts with less realized effort.

-Still, researches have shown that if the music is used correctly, it can actually help runners with pacing while training.
+Still, research has shown that if the music is used correctly, it can help runners with pacing while training.
 A modern study proved that runners performed better when the beat of the music matched their cadence than when they ran without music.
 Fast beat songs exceeding 120 BPM (beats per minute), in most cases, work perfectly for high-intensity workouts.
-Low tempo songs with less than 120 BPM is optimal for exercises requiring less effort such as a long run.
+Low-tempo songs with less than 120 BPM are optimal for exercises requiring less effort, such as a long run.

 Is it just the music or the motivation effect of it?

-All studies and researches indicate that the increasing performance effects of music are a result of improved motivation.
-In any activity in life physical or mental, motivation plays a significant role.
-We have the perception that it’s much easier and effortless to run outside when it’s sunny than when it’s rainy, cold or windy.
+All studies and researches indicate that the increased performance effects of music are a result of improved motivation.
+In any activity in life, physical or mental, motivation plays a significant role.
+We have the perception that it’s much easier and effortless to run outside when it’s sunny than when it’s rainy, cold, or windy.
 Similarly, the benefits of fast-paced music have been demonstrated by several studies.
-However, they all have similar settings: amateur athletes, usually running alone on a treadmill or doing stationary bicycle.
+However, they all have similar settings: amateur athletes, usually running alone on a treadmill or doing stationary bicycles.
 In these neutral or even dull conditions, music normally elevates the athlete to improve his performance.

-When the athlete is insufficiently motivated, in cases of cold, windy weather, it is likely to underperform.
+When the athlete is insufficiently motivated, it is likely to underperform in cases of cold, windy weather.
 In the case of the actual race, you’ll likely already be very stimulated and ready to go.

 Define Your Goals

-In case of you hoping to extend your long run from 10k to 15k, you have to choose music that you really like.
+If you hope to extend your long run from 10k to 15k, you have to choose the music you really like.
 Choose music that entertains you and distracts you from the training dullness and monotony.

-In case of a shorter run, you usually try to increase the pace and speed is the key, try to choose upbeat music.
+In a shorter run, you usually try to increase the pace, and speed is the key.
+Try to choose upbeat music.
 Songs just above 120 BPM to 130 BPM are ideal for fast tempo running.
 However, try to avoid songs beyond 150 BMP as they are too fast and can interrupt your pace.

 So, should you listen to music while running?